Dry eye syndrome: Pathophysiology

 Having dry eyes for a while can lead to tiny abrasions on the surface of the eyes.
 In advanced cases, the epithelium undergoes pathologic changes, namely squamous metaplasia and loss of goblet cells.
 Some severe cases result in thickening of the corneal surface, corneal erosion, punctate keratopathy, epithelial defects, corneal ulceration (sterile and infected), corneal neovascularization, corneal scarring, corneal thinning, and even corneal perforation.

 Another contributing factor may be lacritin monomer deficiency.
-Lacritin monomer, active form of lacritin, is selectively decreased in aqueous deficient dry eye, Sjögren syndrome dry eye, contact lens-related dry eye and in blepharitis.
+Lacritin monomer, the active form of lacritin, is selectively decreased in aqueous deficient dry eye, Sjögren syndrome dry eye, contact lens-related dry eye, and in blepharitis.
+The ocular surface microbiome, composed of a diverse community of microorganisms, has been implicated in the pathogenesis of dry eye disease, potentially influencing ocular surface inflammation and homeostasis.